-A group of managers from Tautoko Tāne Aotearoa (TTA) Member Organisations, who were attending a Reflective Practice training course, took some time out to consider how peer workers could manage their workloads in a manner that enhanced their wellbeing.
+A group of managers from Tautoko Tāne Aotearoa (TTA) Member Organisations (TMO), who were attending a Reflective Practice training course, took some time out to consider how peer workers could manage their workloads in a manner that enhanced their wellbeing.
 This Practice Note was developed to record the outcomes of their conversations.

-More recently the practice note has been updated to factor in the potential impacts of service centre locational geographies, the developmental status of the service centre, including whether the service is currently hosting peer support groups.
+More recently the practice note has been updated to factor in the potential impacts of service centre locational geographies, the developmental status of the service centre, including whether the service is currently hosting peer support groups and the operational scale measured in terms of active client loading.